MusicDataset/md_homepage/content/musics/s/SonataNo.5inF-sharpMinorOp.53(1)-Alexander Scriabin.md

 ---
-title: Alexander Scriabin - Sonata No. 5 in F-sharp Minor Op.
+title: Sonata No. 5 in F-sharp Minor Op.
 53 (1)
 description: This is the description for Sonata No. 5 in F-sharp Minor Op.
 53 by Alexander Scriabin
 composers: [Alexander Scriabin]
 periods: [Romantic]